somebodie/Soap_Complaint_Box/UserStories.md

 Guest:
 From the index use the site as a guest.
 If using as guest they will be able to see the feedback in the site.
 They will see the show page of one of the feedbacks as well.
-However they will not be able to acess any other part of the site.
+However they will not be able to access any other part of the site.

 New User:
 They can sign up to use the page.
 This give them the same rights as a user.